-At 15 months, immunisations for MMR (measles, mumps, rubella) Hib (haemophilus influenza type b vaccine) and pneumococcal disease are given.
+At 15 months, immunisations are given for MMR (measles, mumps, rubella), Hib (haemophilus infuenzae type b vaccine) and pneumococcal disease.
 These immunisations are free to all children and help protect your child against these diseases.
 Read more about diseases we immunise against.

-Having an appointment early in the day so they are not tired, planning a calm day, taking a favourite toy, talking calmly and distracting them at the time of the injection may help your child cope.
 The injections can make some children unsettled.
-Your doctor may recommend giving liquid paracetamol for this.
+Your doctor may recommend giving them liquid paracetamol for this.
 Check the right dose for your child’s age and weight with your health professional.
 A relaxing bath can also help if your child is unsettled.

 Some children may get a rash or fever about 6–7 days following the measles injection and it can last for several days.
 If your child has a fever, refer to the illness information on caring for a child with a high temperature.
 If you’re worried about your child, contact a doctor.

 For further information on Immunisations refer to your Well Child Tamariki Ora Health Book or freephone 0800 IMMUNE (0800 466 863).
 For help and advice call PlunketLine 0800 933 922, 24 hours a day, 7 days a week.